Bumblebee-Project/Bumblebee/README.markdown

 Usage
 ------

-The first time you install Bumblebee, the `bumblebee` group has be created.
+The first time you install Bumblebee, the `bumblebee` group has to be created.
-Users who are allowed to use Bumblebee need to be added the group:
+Users who are allowed to use Bumblebee need to be added to the group:

     sudo groupadd bumblebee
     sudo usermod -a -G bumblebee $USER